-Magento and Shopify might look similar on the outside but, in reality, they don’t have a lot in common.
-The two platforms have different ideologies, priorities, and – most importantly – different core audiences.
+Despite the similar functionality, Magento and Shopify have different ideologies, priorities, and – most importantly – core audiences.

 Shopify: First Look

-Shopify has been around since 2004.
-The Canadian company launched its product 2,5 years later, in June 2006, and then added the API and Shopify Apps in 2009.
+Shopify was launched in June 2006, and then the API and Shopify Apps were added in 2009.

 Shopify is huge.
-According to their June 2019 report, Shopify hosts more than 1 million stores in 175 countries of the world.
-Their net revenue in the 2018 fiscal year was $1.07 billion dollars with good growth dynamics.
+According to information from Shopify, today, the platform hosts more than 4,5 million stores in 175 countries of the world.
+Their net revenue in the 2022 fiscal year was $5.6 billion dollars, with good growth dynamics.

-Shopify has the reputation of a simple product.
-Shopify’s plug-and-play mentality works great for customers who just start out or have recently migrated from another platform because they realized Shopify can be cheaper and fulfill all their needs at the same time.
+As far as CMS is concerned, Shopify has a reputation as a simple product.
+Its plug-and-play mentality works great for customers who have just started out or have recently migrated from another platform for a better price or functionality.